stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 Old school consulting deliverables, in the form of static documents, are time consuming, hugely unproductive, 'top down' by nature and fast out of date.

-One-off project management software doesn't help either - being expensive, complex to use and understandable to less than 5% of employees.
+One-off project management software doesn't help either - being expensive, complex to use and understood by less than 5% of employees.

-Consultants and the clients need a collaboration environment that achieves the following:
+Consultants and clients need collaboration tech that achieves the following:

 * Agile - alive and interactive, evolving as the execution provides more insights
 * Inclusive - a user experience and price that achieves org-wide engagement